DOI-ONRR/doi-extractives-data/_how-it-works/laws-and-regulations/federal-laws-and-reforms.md

 	<li><a href="http://www.osmre.gov/lrg.shtm">OSMRE</a></li>
 	<li><a href="http://www.nmfs.noaa.gov/ole/about/what_we_do/laws.html">NOAA</a></li>
   </ul>

+  <h3>Regulations</h3>

   <p>Federal agencies, such as DOI and relevant bureaus, implement these laws by developing and enforcing regulations and rules.
-The following section lists key regulations related to natural resource extraction, particularly on federal and Indian lands:</p>
+These key regulations relate to natural resource extraction, particularly on federal and Indian lands:</p>

   <ul class="list-bullet">
 	  <li><a href="http://www.gpo.gov/fdsys/search/pagedetails.action?collectionCode=CFR&searchPath=Title+25%2FChapter+I%2FSubchapter+I&granuleId=&packageId=CFR-2008-title25-vol1&oldPath=Title+25%2FChapter+I%2FSubchapter+A&fromPageDetails=true&collapse=true&ycord=435">Title 25</a> in the Code of Federal Regulations relates to sovereign Indian nations.
 Subchapter I deals with energy and minerals (Parts 200–227).</li>